kartoffelquadrat/MT4J/README.md

 ### Maven

-If you want to use MT4J in a maven projet, you can optionally run the wrapper, to convert the jar into a maven artefact, for convenient reuse:
+If you want to use MT4J in a maven project, you can optionally run the wrapper, to convert the jar into a maven artefact, for convenient reuse:

 ```./mavenize```